-- A. Submission to such conduct is made either implicitly or explicitly a term or condition of an individual's employment, or status in a class, educational program, or activity. - B. Submission or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individual. - C. Such conduct has the purpose or effect of interfering with the individual's work or educational performance; or of creating an intimidating, hostile, or offensive working, and/or learning environment; or of interfering with one's ability to participate in or benefit from a class or an educational program or activity.
+- A. Submission to such conduct is made either implicitly or explicitly a term or condition of an individual's status in a class, educational program, or activity. - B. Submission or rejection of such conduct by an individual is used as the basis for educational decisions affecting such individual. - C. Such conduct has the purpose or effect of interfering with the individual's educational performance; of creating an intimidating, hostile, or offensive learning environment; or of interfering with one's ability to participate in or benefit from a class or an educational program or activity.

-Sexual harassment may involve the behavior of a person of either any gender against a person of the same or opposite another gender.
+Sexual harassment may involve the behavior of a person of either gender against a person of the same or opposite gender.